George Lycurgus (1858–1960) was a Greek American businessman who played an influential role in the early visitor industry of Hawaiʻi.

 After another eruption in 1952, at the age of 93, he arranged a publicity stunt involving riding a horse to the rim of the erupting vent and tossing in his ceremonial bottle of gin.
 (The offering of gin became a regular at Volcano after that.)

 Uncle George died in 1960 at the age of 101.

 The National Park recently announced that Hawaiʻi Volcanoes Lodge Company has been selected to operate the Volcano House Hotel, Nāmakanipaio cabins and campground and other commercial services within Hawaiʻi Volcanoes National Park.
 The facility is scheduled to reopen in late-2012.

 Volcano has been a special place for me.

 As a kid, our family often visited Volcano and regularly stayed at the Volcano House.
 I remember seeing and meeting Uncle George while he was sitting before the continuously-burning fireplace at the Volcano House.

 Decades later, I purposefully went to Volcano to plan the formation of my first business; the initial planning was on cocktail napkins at the Volcano House bar (the business succeeded.)

-Today, the Young siblings own a house at Volcano our mother built; I used to visit there once a month, but it has been a while since the last visit.
+Today, the Young siblings own a house at Volcano our mother built; I used to visit there once a month, but now get back to it less frequently.

 The Volcano Art Center Gallery is located in the 1877 Volcano House Hotel (now adjacent to the Volcano Visitor Center) under a cooperative agreement with the National Park Service.